dawranliou/dawranliou.com/content/blog/2021-03-21-reagent-component-vs-react-component.md

 authors = "Daw-Ran Liou"
 +++

-_Reagent component isn't an official terminology but it just feels right calling it that way.
-I'll explain what I meant later in this article._

 At work, I rarely have to think about the distinction between a Reagent component and a React component since Reagent does such a good job providing a coherent and simple API to use.
 (Plus, we don't use any extern JS component